Please read these guidelines before heading out to the festival!

 - Car Searches - All cars entering the property will be inspected for compliance with our alcohol policy.
 This is a condition of entry to the event.

-- No glass – this will be strictly enforced this year, so cartons of beer in glass, etc. will be confiscated by security at the Front Gate and on the event site.
-If you bring beer, get cans!
-Food in glass containers must be kept at your campsite.
+- No glass – this will be strictly enforced this year, so cartons of beer in glass, bottes of spirits etc. will be confiscated by security at the Front Gate and on the event site.
+If you bring beer, buy it in cans!
+Decant your bottles of spirits!
+Do not bring any food items in glass containers.
 This is for all of our safety, there are families, young people about and barefoot people on the dance floor.

 - No excessive amounts of alcohol - We consider a reasonable amount of alcohol for one person over a 4 day period to be up to one carton of cans or one bottle of spirits.
-Binge Drinking is anti-social and not accepted at Earth Frequency.If any person brings excessive amounts of alcohol they may be confiscated by our security.
+Binge Drinking is anti-social and not accepted at Earth Frequency.If any person brings excessive amounts of alcohol significantly above the stated reasonable amounts, they may be confiscated by our security.

 - No anti-social behaviour - Earth Frequency Festival is a family and community oriented event.
 Please drink responsibly and conduct yourself socially.
 Any anti-social behaviour will be dealt with by our security staff and may lead to eviction from the festival.